Australian white ibis: In the Solomon Islands

 The ibis is fairly common and is seen in groups of up to 30 birds along roads, on beaches and in the forest.
 It also visits villages where it forages with the domestic chickens.
 It feeds on the ground on invertebrates.
 When breeding, it nests in small colonies in forest trees and on islands in Lake Tegano.

 In culture

 The ibis has become a popular symbol of Australian identity, and has been depicted on television, in art, and in online memes.
 In March 2021, the Macquarie Dictionary blog chose "bin chicken" as an Australian word of the week, and wrote that it was potentially "competing with the kangaroo for the position of most iconic Australian animal".

+In 1987 and 1989, respectively, the City of Griffith in the NSW Riverina region and the Municipality of Hunter's Hill on Sydney Harbour, both adopted a coat of arms granted by the College of Arms which feature two ibis birds as supporters.